Updated on December 26, 2022

 Other Refractive Surgeries

-A refractive lens exchange is another refractive surgery.
-It removes the natural lens inside your eye and replaces it with an intraocular lens implant (IOL).
+- Refractive lens exchange.
+This surgery removes the natural lens inside your eye and replaces it with an intraocular lens implant (IOL).
 These steps are the same as cataract surgery.

-A phakic intraocular lens implant surgery involves inserting an IOL without removing the natural lens.
-This IOL can be removed or replaced later.
+- Phakic intraocular lens implant surgery.
+This involves inserting an IOL without removing the natural lens.
+The IOL can be removed or replaced later.

 Best Places to Buy Glasses